-8 weeks of pediatric emergency medicine.
-(Core)

-IV.C.10.b).(2) a minimum of 32 weeks of inpatient care experiences, to include: ^(Core) IV.C.10.b).(2).(a) 20 weeks of inpatient medicine, with a minimum of 16 weeks of general pediatrics or pediatric hospital medicine service; (Core) IV.C.10.b).(2).(a).(i) The remaining time must be on the general pediatrics or pediatric hospital medicine service or other subspecialty services, and no more than 4 weeks spent on a single subspecialty service, exclusive of pediatric hospital medicine. ^(Core) IV.C.10.b).(2).(b) 8 weeks intensive care, to include a minimum of 4 weeks of pediatric intensive care unit and 4 weeks of neonatal intensive care unit; and, (Core) IV.C.10.b).(2).(c) 4 weeks of newborn nursery.
-(Core) IV.C.10.b).(3) a minimum of 20 weeks of an individualized curriculum.
-IV.C.10.b).(3).(a) The individualized curriculum must be determined by the learning needs and career plans of each resident and developed with guidance of the program director or designee.
-(Core) IV.C.10.b).(3).(b) Experiences must be distributed across all years of the educational program.
-(Core) IV.C.10.b).(3).(c) There must be a minimum of 12 weeks of at least 3 additional pediatric subspecialty experiences beyond those used to meet the inpatient and outpatient requirements.
-(Core) IV.C.10.b).(3).(c).(i) Each subspecialty experience must be a minimum of 1 week and a maximum of 4 weeks in duration.
-(Core)
+4.11.g.2.a.5. eight weeks of pediatric emergency medicine.
+(Core) 4.11.g.2.b. a minimum of 32 weeks of inpatient care experiences, to include: (Core) 4.11.g.2.b.1.
+20 weeks of inpatient medicine, with a minimum of 16 weeks of general pediatrics or pediatric hospital medicine service; (Core) 4.11.g.2.b.1.a.
+The remaining time must be on the general pediatrics or pediatric hospital medicine service or other subspecialty services, and no more than four weeks spent on a single subspecialty service, exclusive of pediatric hospital medicine. ^(Core) 4.11.g.2.b.2. eight weeks intensive care, to include a minimum of four weeks of pediatric intensive care unit and four weeks of neonatal intensive care unit; and, ^(Core) 4.11.g.2.b.3.
+4 weeks of newborn nursery.
+(Core) 4.11.g.2.c. a minimum of 20 weeks of an individualized curriculum.
+(Core) 4.11.g.2.c.1.
+The individualized curriculum must be determined by the learning needs and career plans of each resident and developed with guidance of the program director or designee. ^(Core) 4.11.g.2.c.2.
+Experiences must be distributed across all years of the educational program.
+(Core) 4.11.g.2.c.3.
+There must be a minimum of 12 weeks of at least three additional pediatric subspecialty experiences beyond those used to meet the inpatient and outpatient requirements. ^(Core) 4.11.g.2.c.4.a.
+Each subspecialty experience must be a minimum of one week and a maximum of four weeks in duration.
+(Core) 4.11.g.2.c.4.
+There must be a minimum of eight weeks of elective clinical, scholarly, and/or other experiences. ^(Core) 4.11.g.3.
+Residents must have experience in a supervisory role, under faculty guidance.
+4.11.g.3.a.
+This experience should occur for a minimum of 12 weeks during the final three years in the program. ^(Core) 4.11.g.3.b.
+Eight weeks of this experience should be on the inpatient general pediatrics or pediatric hospital medicine service. ^(Detail) 4.11.g.3.c. pediatric critical care; ^(Core) 4.11.g.3.c.1.
+There should be one educational unit. ^(Detail) 4.11.g.3.d. neonatal intensive care; ^(Core) 4.11.g.3.d.1.
+There should be two educational units. ^(Detail)